Davangere Karnataka, India Travel Guide

 Historically also called the "Manchester of Karnataka" due to its cotton industry.

-Home to numerous reputable educational institutions.
+Home to a lot of reputable educational institutions.

 Surrounded by fertile lands, mainly growing cotton and jowar.